pbenettin/TracerExperiment_WATSON/readme.md

 ## Irrigation 1

-On Sep 12 2023, between 16:40 and 19:00 UTC+01 we applied the three tracers together in a single irrigation (80 liters / 27 mm of tap water) using manual sprayers.
+On Sep 12 2023, between 16:40 and 19:00 UTC+01 we applied the three tracers together in a single irrigation of 80 liters (i.e. 27 mm) of tap water using manual sprayers.

 The applied water was labeled with:
 - 4 g/l of Brilliant Blue dye